packeteer/alpine-varnish/README.md

 # alpine-varnish
+Varnish inception!!
-Varnish in Alpine in Docker
+Varnish on Alpine in Docker